paritytech/polkadot/roadmap/implementors-guide/guide.md

 2. Collators.
 These nodes are responsible for creating the Proofs-of-Validity that validators know how to check.
 Creating a PoV typically requires familiarity with the transaction format and block authoring rules of the parachain, as well as having access to the full state of the parachain.
 3. Fishermen.
 These are user-operated, permissionless nodes whose goal is to catch misbehaving validators in exchange for a bounty.
 Collators and validators can behave as Fishermen too.
 Fishermen aren't necessary for security, and aren't covered in-depth by this document.

 This alludes to a simple pipeline where collators send validators parachain blocks and their requisite PoV to check.
-Then, validators validate the block using the PoV, signing statements which describe either the positive or negative outcome, and with enough positive statements, the block can be included.
+Then, validators validate the block using the PoV, signing statements which describe either the positive or negative outcome, and with enough positive statements, the block can be noted on the relay-chain.
 Negative statements are not a veto but will lead to a dispute, with those on the wrong side being slashed.
 If another validator later detects that a validator or group of validators incorrectly signed a statement claiming a block was valid, then those validators will be _slashed_, with the checker receiving a bounty.

 However, there is a problem with this formulation.
 In order for another validator to check the previous group of validators' work after the fact, the PoV must remain _available_ so the other validator can fetch it in order to check the work.
 The PoVs are expected to be too large to include in the blockchain directly, so we require an alternate _data availability_ scheme which requires validators to prove that the inputs to their work will remain available, and so their work can be checked.
 Empirical tests tell us that many PoVs may be between 1 and 10MB during periods of heavy load.